 Since its modest inception in 1993, Le French May has matured into one of the largest French arts festivals in Asia, bringing the spirit of France to Hong Kong.
 Francophiles can savour a rich cornucopia of French culture, as well as French culinary arts through the popular stand-alone programme called Le French GourMay.

 Mid-Autumn was once celebrated to welcome the harvest and is now an enduring custom that takes over the city.
 Mooncakes are sold everywhere, fruit and wine offerings are made to the gods, and lanterns are lit to emulate the full moon in September or October.
-In, kids carry mini-lanterns, while games and performances take place.
-Over in Tai Hang, the Fire Dragon Dance is a spectacle where an incense-studded beast dances through the streets.

 With names like Venus Williams, Jelena Jankovic and Johanna Konta regularly gracing our hard courts, the Hong Kong Tennis Open is quickly becoming a major sporting spectacle.
 Set every October in Victoria Park’s outdoor stadium, catch the world’s best women’s players for a weekend of singles and doubles matches.
 And if you’re lucky enough to be here during the first few days, the qualifying stages are free entry on a first-come basis.